taskcluster/taskcluster-lib-pulse/README.md

 The whole thing is wrapped in a try/catch so that any errors in connection setup are treated as a connection failure.

+**NOTE**: the `PulseConsumer` class implements a full-featured consumer; this code is provided merely as an example of Client usage.

 ```javascript
 client.on('connected', async (conn) => {